-JBATA also publishes on an annual basis the breakdown (in percentage) of data factored in the calculation of each reference bank's submission rates (in March 2016, March 2017 and March 2018).
+JBATA also publishes on an annual basis the breakdown (in percentage) of data factored in the calculation of each reference bank's submission rates (in March 2016, March 2017, March 2018 and March 2019).

 Rates submitted by reference banks are currently published simultaneously with JBA TIBOR.
-However, from April 1, 2019, such simultaneous publication of reference banks' submission rates will be terminated, and they will be published three months after JBA TIBOR is published.
+However, from April 1, 2019, such simultaneous publication will be terminated, and they will be published three months after JBA TIBOR is published.

-Principle 10 Periodic Review
+➤ Principle 10 Periodic Review